-Only Ithaca College faculty and staff who have been approved to drive vehicles, through the Office of Risk Management, are authorized to reserve and operate College-owned or rented vehicles (through a rental agency such as Enterprise).
-Students also need to be approved drivers, but students are only allowed to operate a vehicle in the United States. (see Ithaca College Policy Manual, 2.16).
+Only Ithaca College faculty and staff who have an acceptable Motor Vehicle Record (MVR) and have been approved to drive a College Vehicle (this includes College-owned, leased, or rental agency vehicles), by the Office of Risk Management, are authorized to reserve and operate College Vehicles.
+Students also need to be approved drivers by having an acceptable MVR and must complete additional requirements.
+Students are only allowed to operate a College Vehicle in the United States.
+The MVR is a report that contains information about an individual’s driving history, including traffic violations, accidents, etc. Please refer to the information below and also the Ithaca College Policy Manual, 2.16

 Domestic Vehicle Rentals (United States), Including Puerto Rico

-If renting a vehicle in the United States, including Puerto Rico, there is no need to purchase the collision damage waiver that is offered by the rental agency.
-However, if an accident occurs that involves any injuries or damage to the rental vehicle, another vehicle, or other property damage (to a structure, building, guardrail, etc.), it must be reported immediately to risk management, no matter how minor the injury or damage is.
-The incident also needs to be reported to the rental agency immediately.
+If renting a vehicle in the United States, including Puerto Rico, there is no need to purchase the Collision Damage Waiver that is offered by the rental agency.
+However, if an accident occurs that involves injuries or damage to the rental vehicle, another vehicle, or other property damage (to a structure, building, guardrail, etc.), it must be reported immediately to the local police agency, rental agency, and to the Offices of Public Safety and Risk Management at Ithaca College, no matter how minor the injury or damage is.

 International Vehicle Rentals

-Employees who rent a vehicle outside of the United States, except for Canada, must purchase the collision damage waiver offered by the rental agency.
-Employees must be approved College drivers prior to arranging for and operating a vehicle in another country.
-Please view "Rental Vehicles Allowed" for the types of vehicles that can be rented under the College name.
-Students are not allowed to operate vehicles outside of the United States.
-Any accident or injury needs to be reported immediately to the local police and to the risk management office, even if it is considered minor.
+Employees who rent a vehicle outside of the United States, except for Canada, must purchase the Collision Damage Waiver offered by the rental agency.
+An employee must be an approved College driver prior to arranging for and operating a vehicle in another country and the approved College driver must meet all applicable laws in the country where operation of a vehicle will occur.
+Please review "Rental Vehicles Allowed" for the types of vehicles that are approved to be rented under the College name.
+Students are not allowed to operate vehicles outside of the United States, including Canada and Mexico.
+Every accident with or without injuries, including any property damage, needs to be reported immediately to the local police, the rental agency, and to the Offices of Public Safety and Risk Management at Ithaca College.

 Motor Vehicle Accident Reporting Procedures

-Please review the Motor Vehicle Accident Procedures and Emergency Contact Brochure before driving vehicles owned, leased, or rented by the College.
+Please review the Motor Vehicle Accident Procedures and Emergency Contact Brochure before driving College Vehicles.

 Rental Vehicles Allowed